Modern Slavery Statement 2025 - 2026

 Responding to Exploitation within our Organisation or Supply Chain

-Whilst the measures outlined above aim to prevent modern slavery in our organisation and supply chains and we hope not to identify modern slavery, we see fit to set out our response if we do.
+Whilst the measures outlined above aim to prevent modern slavery in our organisation and supply chains, we remain aware of the risks and out our response where we do.

 If any cases are identified within our organisation, we have internal whistleblowing procedures to be followed to report and investigate these.